hkvijay54/A2_Bike-sharing-assignment/README.md

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
-Give credit here.
-- This project was inspired by...
+-This project was inspired by Harish Kumar
-- References if any...
+-References from Upgrad session 1 and python library documentations
-- This project was based on [this tutorial](https://www.example.com).
+- This project was based on upgrad .

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@hkvijay54] - feel free to contact me!

 <!-- Optional -->